Curve review: An app to combine all your cards

 As mentioned already, you can view the balances on your linked cards and accounts, allowing you to check your spending at any time.
 As well as this, you always have a record of your transactions with Curve, to make sure you don’t go over your holiday spending allowance.

-You’ll also get the interbank exchange rate for currency conversion when using your Curve card overseas, plus there’s fee-free international spending and ATM withdrawals on weekdays – although your free allowance limit for this will vary depending on what level of Curve subscription you have.
-On weekends there’s a 0.5% charge for making a purchase or a withdrawal, which rises to 1.5% for currencies other than euros and dollars.
+You’ll also get the interbank exchange rate for currency conversion when using your Curve card overseas, plus there’s fee-free international spending and ATM withdrawals on weekdays on all of the paid plans – although your free allowance limit for this will vary depending on what level of Curve subscription you have.
+There’s no additional weekend fees on EUR, USD or GBP.
+For other currencies, there’s a weekend fee of 1%.

 If you're travelling abroad